 You would receive the following in your response:

 Here you can now run the standard IP to Shodan details to get the details of each of these IP addresses, and as we were searching for any DNS Name containing nsa.gov we get the following out:

 Keep in mind that Shodan returns *anything* that contains the word nsa.gov - so entries like nsaoa.nsa.gov.cn are also returned!

-The last two transforms are more an incorporation of the previous ones where we will use two specific Shodan keywords (namely 'ssl' and 'hostname') to search through any results found for additional DNS records that we might not have seen before using the other DNS transforms.
-These are uber useful, especially with certificates (the ssl keyword) to find specific machines on the Internet.
+The last two Transforms are more an incorporation of the previous ones where we will use two specific Shodan keywords (namely 'ssl' and 'hostname') to search through any results found for additional DNS records that we might not have seen before using the other DNS transforms.
+These are very useful, especially with certificates (the SSL keyword) to find specific machines on the Internet.

 Adding Shodan Transforms: